Norfolk Home Learning

 The prestigious University of Leeds is one which reaches out to home educated candidates.

-Do I need to set up a classroom and have a regular timetable?
+Do I need to have a regular timetable?

 No, don't set out to imitate the routines of school.
 That said, you may quickly find that your week takes shape with various regular outings and activities.

 My resident grandson (now at college) had weekly music, French and Latin 'spots' at home, besides regular outside activities, so we do have a timetable pinned to the wall.
 Importantly, though, it grew as his home education grew.
 We didn't plan a timetable when we started out.

 A dedicated learning room could be useful, but the photo shows how easily a Shakespeare scene can be played out in a living room!
 In any case, the concept of a dedicated learning room runs counter to the ideal of learning through living.